Probate

 We charge a percentage-based fee, agreed individually for each estate, plus VAT and disbursements.
 This is based on the size and complexity of the estate

-If you need to inform us of a death, please provide the following documents by email:
+If you need to inform us of a death, please provide the following documents by email or post:

 • Proof of ID and address of the Executor making the request (e.g., passport, driving licence, or a utility bill dated within the last 3 months)

-• A signed cover letter from the Executor, including updated contact details and confirmation of the address to which the Will should be sent
+• A signed cover letter from the Executor, including up-to-date contact details

 If you are contacting us on behalf of the Executor, please include a signed letter of authority from the Executor with your correspondence.